3 simple steps to lose weight as fast as possible. Read now

 However, cooking increases the availability of other nutrients and antioxidants, such as lycopene and beta-carotene.

 Cooking also helps inactivate or destroy some harmful compounds in food.
 For example, cooking grains and legumes reduces lectins and phytic acid.
-In large quantities, these can block your body from absorbing minerals.
+In large quantities, these compounds can block your body from absorbing minerals.

-Additionally, cooking also kills harmful bacteria.
+Additionally, cooking kills harmful bacteria.

 Nutrition review: Pros and cons